 - SEBI requires proper risk management controls and audit trails.

 Important: Always ensure your algo trading activities comply with the latest SEBI guidelines.
-Regulations are evolving, and staying compliant is essential.
+The regulatory framework is evolving, and staying compliant is part of the discipline.

 Types of Algorithmic Trading Strategies